jaykansara2019/Beer_Categorization/README.md

 ### <ins>**Exploratory analysis**</ins>

-All three csv files were combined to make a unified dataframe 'beer_reviews_complete_df'.
+All three csv files were combined to make a unified dataframe (beer_reviews_complete_df).
 The distribution and outliers of the features have been illustarted below:

 All the data in the columns (taste, smell, look, feel, score, overall) were left skewed except the 'abv' column that appears to be symmetrical.